 1. Dates

-Dates contain a high level of nutrients that gives you instant energy to make you feel rejuvenated after the long hours of fasting.
+Dates contain a high level of nutrients that give you instant energy to make you feel rejuvenated after long hours of fasting.

 2. Water